pschaus/book_lepl1402/source/part1.rst

         }

         void increaseSalary(int raise) {
-            if(raise<10000) {
+            if (raise<10000) {
                 this.salary += raise;
             }
         }
     }

 A private instance variable is only accessible *inside* the class.
-So the access :code:`anna.salary += 50000` in the "Main" class doesn't work anymore.
+So the access :code:`anna.salary += 150000` in the :code:`Main:code:` class doesn't work anymore.
+Mission accomplished...

-Of course, that's a bit annoying because it also means that we cannot access anymore Anna's salary in :code:`System.out.println("New salary of Anna is "+anna.salary)`.
-To fix this, we can add a method "getSalary" whose only purpose is to give us the value of the private salary variable.
+Unfortunately, that's a bit annoying because it also means that we cannot access anymore Anna's salary in :code:`System.out.println("New salary of Anna is "+anna.salary)`.
+To fix this, we can add a method :code:`getSalary:code:` whose only purpose is to give us the value of the private :code:`salary` variable.
 Here is the new version of the code:

 .. code-block:: java